Vision and Values

 We hope and pray that you will join us in this adventure.
 We look forward to meeting you soon!

 Jake was born and raised in Olympia, Washington.
 He went to Western Washington University, in Bellingham, Washington and received a bachelor’s degree in Liberal Studies.
 While there, he met Joan and they married shortly after graduation and moved to San Diego, where Jake served as Area Director for YoungLife in Point Loma.
 During his time on staff with Young Life Jake attended Fuller Seminary.
 He received his Master of Divinity degree, and was ordained as a Reverend in the Presbyterian Church USA in 2008.
 Jake was hired at La Jolla Presbyterian Church as the Youth and Children’s Pastor and began to invest in students at Mission Bay High School.
 While there, he noticed that many students at Mission Bay were bussed in from City Heights and started Sunhouse Urban (the urban branch of La Jolla Pres’ youth ministry).
 As Sunhouse Urban grew, Jake and several students formed a church in City Heights for students and people living in that neighborhood.
-Since then, Jake and Joan have moved into the neighborhood, and Jake is now the Executive Director of UrbanLife, as well as the head basketball coach at Crawford High School, and father of two children, Addison and Samuel.
+Since then, Jake and Joan have moved into the neighborhood, and Jake is now the Executive Director of UrbanLife, as well as Founder/head coach for the Diego Hills basketball Academy, and father of three children, Addison, Samuel and Kimo.